 Those who carefully read Durham’s indictment of Sussmann can see exactly what he’s documenting with it—how the Clinton campaign allegedly tried to cleverly use attorney-client privilege to hide that the campaign was both funding and directing political operatives at Perkins Coie and Fusion GPS to create fake Trump–Russia scandals and then promoting these fake scandals to the news media and to federal law enforcement.

 The Clinton campaign and the private operatives in their employ should have settled for simply selling the usual fake smears and hit jobs in the news media.
 Instead, they appear to have gotten ambitious and decided to engage in what could be a criminal conspiracy.

-They weren’t content with selling their fake Trump–Russia scandals to just the news media; what Durham appears to be documenting in the Sussman indictment is how top officials inside the Clinton campaign, Perkins Coie, and Fusion GPS conspired to approach federal officials with fake “evidence” that “proved” that Trump’s presidential campaign needed to be investigated for Russian collusion.
+They weren't content with selling their fake Trump–Russia scandals to just the news media; what Durham appears to be documenting in the Sussmann indictment is how top officials inside the Clinton campaign, Perkins Coie, and Fusion GPS conspired to approach federal officials with fake "evidence" that "proved" that Trump's presidential campaign needed to be investigated for Russian collusion.

 This conspiracy had the goal of getting federal agencies to take the Alfa Bank white papers and the Steele dossier so they’d be able to begin leaking in the press that “this Alfa Bank/Steele dossier scandal must be real since the FBI is investigating it."

 It worked.
 Probably beyond their wildest dreams.
 But that’s the problem the conspirators face now that Durham’s been on their trail meticulously collecting the documentary evidence for several years.

 They left a paper trail behind them a mile wide and several feet deep.
 In this new indictment, Durham frequently cites detailed notes about their alleged activities, as well as how much they billed the Clinton campaign for everything they were allegedly doing in creating and promoting this hoax.